-Designate Whale Shark core zones as Areas To Be Avoided (ATBAs) under IMO
+Designate Whale Shark core zones as Areas To Be Avoided (ATBAs) or consider Traffic Separation Schemes to avoid core habitat zones under IMO

-Given the relatively small size of the core habitat zones (median ~116 km²), and the limited impact on shipping time from small changes to shipping lanes, this approach would be the most cost-effective and would have a high conservation impact.
-Moreover, ATBAs would benefit other species of interest that are also at risk from vessel strikes such as marine turtles and marine mammals.
+Given the relatively small size of the core habitat zones (median ~116 km²), and the limited impact on shipping time from small changes to shipping routes , this approach would be the most cost-effective and would have a high conservation impact..
 Whale Shark ATBAs should be incorporated into wider Marine Protected Area (MPA) designations, supporting the current global effort to protect 30 per cent of the ocean by 2030.

 Page 11 Draft Decisions: